New Palace, Potsdam: History

 After the death of Frederick the Great in 1786, the New Palace fell into disuse and was rarely occupied as a residence or entertainment venue.
 However, starting in 1859 it became the summer residence of the German Crown Prince, Frederick William, later German Emperor Frederick III.
 The palace was the preferred residence of Frederick and his empress, Victoria, throughout the 99 Days’ Reign.
 During the short reign of Frederick III, the palace was renamed "Friedrichskron Palace" (Schloss Friedrichskron) and a moat was dug around the palace.
 The accession of Wilhelm II saw renovation and restoration within the palace being carried out with the installation of steam heating, bathrooms in state apartments and electrification of the chandeliers which Frederick the Great had collected from across Europe.
-Until 1918, it remained the preferred residence of Wilhelm II and the Empress Augusta Viktoria.
+In 1890 the so called "Tip of Mount Kilimanjaro" was installed in the Grotto Room, after German geographer Hans Meyer gifted it to Kaiser Wilhelm II.
+Until 1918, the palace remained the preferred residence of Wilhelm II and the Empress Augusta Viktoria.

 After the November Revolution and the abdication of Wilhelm II, the New Palace became a museum and remained such until the Second World War.
 Some of the palace's treasures were looted by the Soviet Army at the end of the war.
 Much of its furniture had been removed and taken to the residence of the exiled Wilhelm II at Huis Doorn in the Netherlands.
 The majority of the furnishings were discovered by the Dutch in the 1970s, still in their original packing crates, and returned to Potsdam.
 Because of this, and because it escaped bombing in the Second World War, the palace today looks much as it did in 1918.

+In recent years the palace's owner, the Prussian Palaces and Gardens Foundation Berlin-Brandenburg, has commemorated the palace's Nazi links with labelled chairs (see photo).
+It notes that Hermann "Göring specifically chose the New Palace as a prestigious meeting location for his new State Council in 1933.
+He clearly and symbolically intended to claim the legacy of King Frederick II – “the Great” ‒ for himself."